Tips on Cleaning Leather Handbags

 The daily wear and tear on leather handbags can leave them dirty at the end of the day, especially if you carry your handbag every day.
 A fine leather handbag is an investment that is always in style, so you'll want to take good care of it.
 Handbag cleaning takes just a bit of time, but doing so makes the bag last longer in return.
 Retain the timeless look, flexibility and shine of your leather bags with a just few steps.

-Interior: The inside of your leather purse can get just a dirty as the outside.
+The inside of your leather purse can get just a dirty as the outside.
+If you use it every day, then you may need to clean it more often.
 Empty the contents of your purse and run a lint brush or vacuum hose along the inner lining to collect dust.
 Wash any interior stains with soap and water and allow your handbag to dry before replacing contents.

-Deep stains: Stains, such as blood, wine and food, should be cleaned off your leather purse with a paste.
+Stains, such as blood, wine, and food, should be cleaned off your leather purse with a paste.
 Mix together one part tartar with one part lemon juice and apply the paste liberally to the stain.
 Let it sit for ten minutes; then wipe it off.
 Finish by cleaning and drying the handbag as described above.